l1legend/Network-Encryption-Scanner/README.md

 ### Setting up a Local Test Server
 1. Create a file on your desktop named "TestServer".
 (You can place this file in any directory, and the scanner should still locate the file.)
-2. Within this folder, open a text editor (like Notepad) and create a file named "flag".
-Save it as `password.txt`.
+2. Within this folder, open a text editor (like Notepad) and save it as `password.txt`.
 3. Add any text to `password.txt` and save.
 4. Open a terminal or command prompt and navigate to the `testserver` directory.
 5. Use the `dir` (or `ls` on Linux/Mac) command.
 You should see the `password.text` file listed.